agronholm/anyio/docs/synchronization.rst

 waits for a notification from the event.
 Once the condition receives a notification, it releases the lock.
 The notifying task can also choose to wake up more than one listener at once, or even all of them.

+Like :class:`Lock`, :class:`Condition` also requires that the task which locked it also the one to release it.

 Example::